Mesh

 DiagnosticsParse errors and type errors displayed inline as you type

-HoverHover over any identifier to see its inferred type
+HoverHover over identifiers to see inferred type information

 The language server runs the full Mesh compiler pipeline (lexer, parser, type checker) on every keystroke, so diagnostics are always accurate and up to date.